smallcloudai/refact/CONTRIBUTING.md

 If you plan to make changes, you need your own fork of the project -- clone that instead of the main repo.
 Once you have your changes ready, commit them and push them to your fork.
-After that you should be abloe to create a pull request for the main repository.
+After that you should be able to create a pull request for the main repository.

 ---

 ### How to Create Good PR

-*Guidelines for creating a good pull request will be added here.*

-### Adding Toolbox Function

-UPDATE: toolbox is under reconstruction.
+Check out this here : https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/helping-others-review-your-changes

 ### Install Linguist